-More than 70 percent of Americans, believe public violence is an inevitable part of life and nearly as many worry that a member of their family will be injured in such an incident.
+More than 70 percent of Americans believe public violence is an inevitable part of life and nearly as many worry that a member of their family will be injured in such an incident.
 Public violence is a random violent act that traumatizes a community.
 While shootings often produce the biggest headlines, public violence also includes hate crimes, threats and incidents using vehicles and knives.

 Change is never easy.
-Faith leaders, communicators, human services nonprofits, trauma and public health professionals, public safety, emergency managers and educators will be needed to collaborate in pilot communities where components of the framework are evaluated and revised.
-As pilots are successful in building whole community public violence resilience, new protocols and response roles will be established.
+Faith leaders, communicators, human services nonprofits, trauma and public health professionals, public safety, emergency managers and educators will be needed to collaborate in pilot communities where components of the framework are evaluated and continuously revised.
+As pilots are successful in building community public violence resilience, new protocols and response roles will be established.